C.D. Guadalajara: Support

+Stand tribune of Chivas fans in Estadio Akron during a Súper Clásico against Club América.

 The fans of what some surveys say is the most popular football team in the country remain loyal to a club that has only won four championship titles (in a period of more than 50 years) since its heyday in 1970.

-In addition to the general enthusiasm that still lingers over the era of the Campeonísimo – the most successful club team in the history of Mexican professional football – the affection also stems from the fact that Chivas is the only first division club in Mexico to only sign local players.
-Chivas also rarely bought Mexican players from other major clubs and did not import its players equally from all parts of Mexico.
-The focus of its personnel policy is mainly in its own region in western Mexico, and mainly in the state of Jalisco, and traditionally even most in the utilization of its own young talent.
+In addition to the general enthusiasm that still lingers from the era of the Campeonísimo – the affection also stems from the fact that Chivas is the only first division club in Mexico to field exclusively local players.
+Unlike other major clubs, Chivas rarely purchased Mexican players from rival Mexican teams, nor did it recruit equally from all parts of the country.
+Its personnel policy has focused primarily on its home region in western Mexico, particularly the state of Jalisco, with a long-standing tradition of developing its own young talent.

 Barra Brava

 Chivas Guadalajara has 3 supporters' group (barra bravas), La Irreverente, Barra Insurgencia and Legión 1908.